1. Where does my registration money go?

 10. How are managers and coaches decided upon?

-All prospective managers and coaches desiring a team must submit a Little League volunteer application that is available on this website.
-They must also possess a current Hillsborough County picture I.D. badge.
-Prior to the start of the season, the directors and division manager go through the list of prospective managers and coaches.
-Based on their knowledge of the candidates, they select the manager for each team and obtain president approval.
+All prospective managers and coaches desiring a team must submit an East Bay Youth Athletics volunteer online application that is available on this website.
+Background checks are performed on all individuals (Manager, Coaches, Volunteers) that will be in the dugout or on the field during any activity.
+Prior to the start of the season, the Board of Directors and Division Managers go through the list of prospective managers and coaches.
+Based on their knowledge of the candidates, and an interview process (if necessary) they select the manager for each team and obtain approval from EBYA's president.
 The directors involved in the selection process try to find the best qualified candidates to run each team.

 11. My child's manager is awful what can I do?

 First, speak to your manager.
 It's important to have an open line of communication between the parents and the managers.
 Let them know your expectation and they will communicate theirs.
-Then speak to the manager of your division.
-You can find an e-mail link at the Board Members/Staff page on the website.
-If you are still not getting the results that you want, the Director of Baseball or Softball may be able to provide you more help.
+Then speak to the Director of Baseball or Softball, whom may be able to provide you more help.
 Lastly, you may seek out the President of the League.
 Please keep in mind that if your manager is following the rules and it's really a matter of personality or the level of instruction that you believe they are not providing, then it's a little more difficult.
 All managers and coaches are volunteers.
 Some have more experience than others, but all of them are there trying their very best.
 We are constantly evaluating our coaches and endeavor to improve their skills when possible.
 At the conclusion of the spring season, we ask each parent to complete a questionnaire and rate their child's coaches.

 12. We are experiencing financial issues, but I would still like my child to play?

 East Bay Youth Athletics doesn't turn anyone away.
 We want to afford every child the opportunity to play ball.
 We offer scholarships for those situations that are complex and need based.
-For scholarships you will need to talk with the registration director or the president of the league.
+For scholarships you will need to talk with the Registrar or the President of EBYA.
 They will be more than happy to help you out and everything is kept confidential.

 13. Why isn't there more fields at East Bay Youth Athletics?

 We have experienced considerable growth in our program and could use additional fields.
 Space for additional fields has to be approved by Hillsborough County Parks and Recreations.
 The Parks Department prefers to keep Vance Vogel Park as a multi-use sports park.
-They have other plans at present for the fields at the north end of the park that were previously used for soccer and more recently for the Longhorn football program.
 Although Vance Vogel Park is already one of the largest parks in the county, we continue to look for opportunities to develop new fields.
 In the meantime, we continue to improve our current fields to provide the best possible playing conditions and to accommodate as many teams as possible.

 14. Why do I have to work concessions, isn't my registration fee enough to support the park?